brminnick/DotNetGraphQL/README.md

 # DotNetGraphQL

 New to Xamarin + GraphQL?
-Check out [this video from Xamarin Developers Summit](#video-recording).
+Check out [this video from Xamarin Developers Summit](#learn-more).

 To run this sample, follow the [Getting Started Instructions, below](#getting-started)!

 ### Mobile
-The mobile app is created in C# using [Xamarin](https://docs.microsoft.com/xamarin/cross-platform/?WT.mc_id=DotNetGraphQL-github-bramin) and the [GraphQL.Client NuGet Package](https://www.nuget.org/packages/GraphQL.Client/)
+The mobile app is created in C# using [Xamarin](https://docs.microsoft.com/xamarin/cross-platform/?WT.mc_id=DotNetGraphQL-github-bramin) and the [GraphQL.Client NuGet Package](https://www.nuget.org/packages/GraphQL.Client/).

 | Xamarin.iOS | Xamarin.Android |
 | ----------- | --------------- |